Omaro-IB/remotetv-fullstack-project/README.md

  - [X] Use [PM2](https://stackoverflow.com/questions/5999373/how-do-i-prevent-node-js-from-crashing-try-catch-doesnt-work) to stop crashes

 ### Frontend
- - [ ] Finish search page (1.
+ - [X] Finish search page (1.
 Select Source, 2.
 Search for something, 3.
 Select an option to download)
+    - [X] Download as new Movie/Video/Song/TV/Album/Podcast
-	- [ ] Upload in "Select Source": Option to add to existing TV/Album/Podcast - or save as new Movie/Video/Song/TV/Album/Podcast - once selected ask user to input details (metadata, etc.), upload to server files, and add to directory.json
+	- [ ] Download - add to existing TV/Album/Podcast - once selected ask user to select which TV/Album/Podcast and input details (episode, metadata, etc.)
+	- [ ] Source option to upload from user's computer with same download options ^^
  - [ ] Sort by and filters for library
  - [X] Episode selector for TV shows
  - [X] Handle cases where directory.json is formatted incorrectly